CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-install.md

 MailerQ not only uses RabbitMQ to fetch the messages that it is going to send, but also publish back the delivery results (if you have this configured).
-If you do not process these delivery results in time, you run the risk that your RabbitMQ server runs out of resources (memory or disk space).
-This can especially happen in a production  environment, where many messages are published and consumed.
+If you do not process these delivery results in time, the queues in RabbitMQ will get fuller and fuller and you run the risk that your RabbitMQ server runs out of resources (memory or disk space).
+This can especially happen in a production
+environment, where many messages are published and consumed.

 So, when you run MailerQ in production, do make sure that you have set up cronjobs or other scripts that periodically or continuously process the messages from the result queues.
-If you do not do this, your RabbitMQ server will run out of resources fast.
+If you do not do this.

-Are you looking for a tool to consume messages from RabbitMQ message queues, and to pipe the input to scripts to process these messages?
-Check our [AMQPipe application](https://www.amqpipe.com).